Microsoft/azure-docs.pl-pl/articles/data-factory/introduction.md

 ## <a name="how-does-it-work"></a>Jak to działa?

-Data Factory zawiera szereg połączonych systemów, które zapewniają kompleksową platformę do obsługi inżynierów danych.
+Usługa Data Factory zawiera szereg połączonych systemów, które tworzą kompleksową platformę dla inżynierów danych.

 ### <a name="connect-and-collect"></a>Łączenie i zbieranie